 Founded in 1948, BIR was the first federation to support the interests of the recycling industry on an international scale.
-Today, BIR represents over 760 member companies from the private sector and 37 national associations, in more than 70 countries.
+Today, BIR represents more than 30,000 companies around the globe, with a direct membership of over 950 companies and 37 national associations from 70 countries.
 Together, these members form the largest international recycling federation.

 BIR comprises four Commodity Divisions : iron & steel, non-ferrous metals, paper and textiles, and has four Commodity Committees dealing with stainless steel & special alloys, plastics, tyres & rubber, and E-scrap.

 The federation provides a dynamic forum for its members to share their knowledge and experience.
 It serves as a platform to establish successful business relations and to promote recycling among other industrial sectors and policy makers.